 - 1. Statement of candidacy.
 (10 ILCS 5/10-5) Designate whether filing for a full-term or to fill an unexpired term arising due to a vacancy.
-(105 ILCS 5/10-10; 110 ILCS 805/3-7) When both full-term seats and short-term seats (due to vacancies) seats are available, candidates should be careful to indicate "full-term," "four-year term," "two-year term," or "to fill vacancy" on each petition sheet as part of the title of the office, on the Statement of Candidacy, and on all other election documents.
-Failure to do so may result in invalidation of the nomination papers. - Petition for nomination.
+(105 ILCS 5/10-10; 110 ILCS 805/3-7) When both full-term seats and short-term seats (due to vacancies) are available, candidates should be especially mindful of the need to designate the correct term.
+Newly revised SBE forms have made it so that a full-term is the default selection unless an unexpired term is specifically noted in the designated area of the form. - 2.
+Petition for nomination.
 (10 ILCS 5/10-4, 5/10-5) Most successful election objections are based on errors in a candidate's nominating petition.
 Thus, you must strictly adhere to the rules governing nominating petitions.